supabase/auth/CONTRIBUTING.md

 ## Guidelines for Implementing Additional oAuth Providers

-Please ensure that an end-to-end test is done for the oAuth provider implemented.
+Please ensure that an end-to-end test is done for the OAuth provider implemented.

 An end-to-end test includes: